plone/plone.rest/README.rst

   * OPTIONS

 * Support for Dexterity and Archetypes-based content objects
-* Content negotiation ('application/json' is currently the only format supported).
+* Content negotiation: Services can be registered for arbitrary media types (e.g. 'application/json').
 * Named services allows to register service endpoints for custom URLs